echeran/icu/docs/userguide/devsetup/source/index.md

 ---
 layout: default
-title: Source Code Access
+title: Source Code Setup
-parent: Contributors
+parent: Setup for Contributors
+has_children: true
 ---

-# Source Code Access
+# Source Code Setup

 > Announcement 07/16/2018: The ICU source code repository has been migrated from
 > Subversion to Git, and is now hosted on GitHub.